parth-cse/photosec_a_market_place_for_photographers_web_technology_php/README.md

 3. ***Configuration:***
     * In Xammp Control Panel start Apache Server and MySQL
     * Confirm the MySQL port is 3306
-    * If it's not 3306 then change the $servername="127.0.0.1:<your port no>"; in "includes/config.php" and "includes/db_creation.php"
+    * If it's not 3306 then change the $servername="127.0.0.1:<"your port no">"; in "includes/config.php" and "includes/db_creation.php"
 4. ***Running the Application:***

     * Open A Web Browser